turbovladimir/PixelAndCookieInstall/README.md

-# Example of instalation pixel and handl partner cookies
+# Example of instalation pixel and handle partner cookies
 Using php and js